toshi-koike-akino/qusic/README.md

 Our *qaestro* teacher is introduced in [qaestro.py](./qaestro.py).
 He may use a particular teaching style, like [AdamOptimizer](https://pennylane.readthedocs.io/en/stable/code/api/pennylane.AdamOptimizer.html).
-He tries to minimize students' *mis-fingering* (as a cost), where he asked how likely the students want to type keyboards given melody note, and jedges a penalty based on binary cross-entropy (BCE) loss, like below.
+He tries to minimize students' *mis-fingering* (as a cost), where he asked how likely the students want to type keyboards given melody note, and judges a penalty based on binary cross-entropy (BCE) loss, like below.
 ```python
 qaestro = qml.AdamOptimizer() # different teaching style is available